What are the Top Tourist Attractions to Visit in Gwangju, South Korea?

 1913 Songjeong Station Market

-Another historic market you can browse, 1913 Songjeong Station Market is located just across the street from Gwangju Songjeong Station.
-Just like the Daein Market, it also experienced some trying moments until it was transformed into a trendy hub a few years ago.
-This included refurbishing the buildings along the alleys and addition of new food stores, cafés, and pop-up stores.
+Another historic market you can browse, 1913 Songjeong Station Market, is located just across the street from Gwangju Songjeong Station.
+Like the Daein Market, it also experienced some trying moments until it was transformed into a trendy hub a few years ago.
+This included refurbishing the buildings along the alleys and adding new food stores, cafés, and pop-up stores.

 The market is also a great place to try out some delicious street food.

 Gwangju Lake Eco Park

 Located about half an hour from central Gwangju by bus, Lake Eco Park is ideal for unwinding and escaping the busy city life.
 The inviting grassy knoll is great for lying down and enjoying the cool lake breeze, while the wooden observation deck is perfect for bird watching.

 There are also several trails leading past four-century-old paddles.

 Chungjang-ro was the ground zero for the 1980 Gwangju Democratization Movement, but today, it is the city’s prime entertainment and shopping hub.

 If you want to know about the current fashion trends, Chungjang-ro is the place to be.
 The street is mostly pedestrianized and hosts annual festivals since the 1970s.